matt-black/matlab-tree/README.md

 matlab-tree
 ===========

-A MATLAB class to represent the tree data structure.
+A MATLAB class for a tree data structure.

+The original is here: https://github.com/tinevez/matlab-tree

+But I like mine better, see the commits for what it does differently.